 These cookies are made sugar free and only contain 4g of carbohydrates per cookies.
 2g net carbs if you subtract the fiber in them.
 Therefore, they can be diabetic friendly.
 However, everyone reacts differently to different foods and you should monitor your blood sugars after consuming a cookie to see how it affects you.
 The same would be for people following a ketogenic or low carb diet.

-If you enjoyed this recipe I would love if you would share on social or pin on pinterest.
-Comments and rating are also appreciated!
+If you enjoyed this recipe I would love it if you would share it on social or pin it on Pinterest.
+Comments and ratings are also appreciated!

 Keto Pumpkin Chocolate Chip Cookies

 - Preheat oven to 350°F